 Though, a lot of backstage bad stuff happens all the time in this industry, including in music shows.
 I was intending to write about the darker side of music shows in this post but because I was taking so long to get this post out, I decided against it because I couldn’t figure a good way to do it without making this post sooooo long.
 Plus, I got some reading and video watching to do on the subject for a refresher.

 So, that’s the end of the post!
 I hope that this was enough to fulfill that gap between my last post and this one.
-I wanted this post to be a bit more lighthearted anyway compared to my last post on the Black Fan series which I’m still figuring out how to do properly.
+I wanted this post to be a bit more lighthearted anyway compared to my last post on the black fans in K-pop series which I’m still figuring out how to do properly.

 I will end this post with a video instead of the usual ending meme where I try to be witty and fail.
 This video was from the Music Bank concert in Gangneung this year and shows TWICE doing their encore of Feel Special.
 Please enjoy the grainy quality but this time, I did my bestest to tape just the idols and not us plebeian fans that no ones cares about.
 Ciao for now~